DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 * pseudocode
 * `Python` code

 I learned about these algorithms from the Udemy course [Bayesian Machine Learning in Python: A/B Testing](https://www.udemy.com/course/bayesian-machine-learning-in-python-ab-testing/).
-Although `Python` scripts were provided in the course, the ones that I will show in this article were first built on my own, then updated based on ones provided in the course to make them more efficient or practical.
+Although `Python` scripts were provided in the course, the ones that I will show in this article were first built on my own, then updated based on those provided in the course for better efficiency and practicality.

 Algorithms in the `greedy` family applies a simple logic: choose the version that gives the best *historical* expected payoff.
 For simplicity, let's consider an e-commerce website that has 5 different designs but sells a single product: an EveryDay-Carry (EDC) musical instrument for 69.99 dollars.
-In such an experiment, only 2 outcomes are possible from each visitor: buy or not buy.
+If we run an A/B/N test on the designs, only 2 outcomes are possible from each visitor: buy or not buy.

 While not necessary, we can try out all 5 algorithms in the beginning.
-For example, for the first 50 visitors, we will send 10 to each design.
+For example, for the first 50 visitors, we send them to each design with equal probability.
 From that point on, the algorithm finds the version that gives the best expected payoff, and play that version.
 Here is the pseudocode:

 ```
 for i in [1, 50]:
-    choose each bandit 10 times
+    choose each bandit randomly
 while True:
     j = argmax(expected bandit payoffs)
     x = pay from playing bandit j